 Barbara Escobar, publicity and events manager, earned an MA in museum studies from Johns Hopkins University and a BA in art history and philosophy from Catholic University.
 Prior to Aperture, she worked in marketing for a leading international auction house.
-She also held positions in several arts nonprofits and galleries in Washington, D.C. and Philadelphia, where she was involved in public relations, marketing, and operations.
+She also held positions in several arts nonprofits and galleries in Washington, D.C. and Philadelphia, where she was involved in public relations, marketing, special events, and operations.

 Mary Colman St. John is chief financial and administrative officer.
 Prior to joining Aperture, she worked for twelve years at The New Press and seven years at Berlitz International, Inc. She has an MBA from Georgetown University and a BA in French literature from Reed College.

 Harry P. Bourne, accounting manager, has a BSBA from Ohio State University.
 He’d rather be fishing.

 The staff also includes:

 Jason Bailey, digital media assistant, completed his BA at Wesleyan University with concentrations in architecture and curatorial studies.
 Prior to joining Aperture he managed the flagship studio of creative consultancy Aesthetic Movement and assisted in the design and editing of publications for Princeton Architectural Press and Rockport Publishers.

 Susan Bauchner-Charlas is the registrar for Aperture Foundation and the Paul Strand Archive.

 Mirek Goraj, Aperture’s technical and office administrator, is an eight-year veteran of the IT industry, mostly as an independent consultant.
 He holds a bachelor degree in computer information systems, and enjoys photography, biking, and travel.